 Defining the symbology of your layers in the map service at runtime is done by including the renderer information in your web service request to draw the map, along with the typical information of visibility of layers, extent, and so on.
 The ArcGIS web APIs include utility classes so you can easily define content, renderers, class breaks, symbology, and so on.

-To learn more about changing contents and symbology in real time in a map service, see About dynamic layers.
+To learn more about changing contents and symbology on the fly in a map service, see About dynamic layers.

 In the early releases of ArcGIS Server, editing data over the web had to be accomplished purely through custom code leveraging local (DCOM) connections.
 The introduction of the feature service eliminated the need to write extensions for this.